Enlargement of the eurozone

 All non-eurozone member states are assessed for compliance with the convergence criteria by the ECB and the European Commission biennially, with the most recent report published in June 2024.
 Member states can also request that their compliance be evaluated outside this two-year cycle as of any month of their choosing, as compliance is subject to change throughout the year.
 Denmark has a treaty opt-out from the obligation to join the eurozone even if it complies with all criteria; historically this also applied to the United Kingdom, until it left the EU on 31 January 2020.

 ECB began a two-year preparation phase for the creation of a new digital euro on 1 November 2023, which has been proposed – but not yet decided – to be introduced as an additional digital payment method coexisting with the currently available four types of euro transactions: cash, payment card, bank account, and other digital payments.
 If the digital euro is adopted, it will be accessible and accepted as a new extra payment method for citizens in the eurozone, and also available for citizens of the European microstates subject to approval of revised monetary agreements.
 Any noneurozone member state will per article 18 of the proposed Council regulation also be granted the option to adopt the digital euro as a payment method for their citizens – without entering the eurozone, subject to the signing of a digital euro adoption agreement between the ECB and the national central bank of that member state.

-A recent study of optimum currency area finds that the current non-euro area members (with the exception of Bulgaria and Romania) fit the euro area as well as the core euro area countries.